Qryn/ASCII-Imperium/README.md

 George Yang - ygyang@sfu.ca

-Build Instructions:
+Play Instructions:
-Use a Java IDE to build and play.
+Using the terminal, navigate to a folder including the jar.
+Use the following command to play:

+java -jar Hackathon2020Fall.jar

 Game Tutorial:
   Follow the instructions on screen!